NCAR/lrose-docs/lrose-core/lrose-realtime.md

 The control files ```proc_list``` and ```crontab``` are located in dir: ```~projDir/control```.

-## Location of scripts, binaries and control files

-All of the application binaries and some system scripts are found in ~/lrose/bin.
+The application binaries and some system scripts are found in ~/lrose/bin.
 These are the programs which actually perform the work in the real-time system.

 In addition to the scripts in the bin directory, the start scripts for the processes are found in the script directories in the system, ingest, display etc. sub-directories.

-There are two main control files, in projDir/control.
-These are:

-* proc_list: the list of processes which should run;
-* crontab: the cron table which is installed when the system starts. cron is a system service which runs tasks on a schedule.
-The crontab specifies the tasks to be run.

 ## ```procmap``` - the process mapper